PhenixCollaboration/web/_results/hepdata.md

 in a corresponding individual file formatted as YAML (e.g. if there are 5 plots in the paper you are expected to provide 5 YAML data files).
 In addition, a special YAML file *submission.yaml* describes the submission as a whole e.g. provides the names of the data and optional image files, list of keywords etc.
-It also contains an abstract (typically imported as LaTeX from the publication material); unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).
+It also contains an abstract (typically imported as LaTeX from the publication material);
+unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).

-Since YAML allows comments - lines starting with a "#" sign - it is easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members of Collaboration, reviewers and for the workflow of the submission process in general.
+Since YAML allows comments - lines starting with a "#" sign - it is easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members of the Collaboration, reviewers and for the workflow of the submission process in general.
-For example, it is necessary to provide the **Inspire ID** of the paper for the HEPDAta submission.
+For example, it is necessary to provide the **Inspire ID** of the paper for the HEPData submission.
 It can be placed in a comment line.
 Also, including the PHENIX-internal **PPG identifier** is highly recommended as it reduces the chances of human error and facilitates communication.
 Both Inspire ID and the PPG identifier can be easily incorporated